ghidalg0/ghidalg0/README.md

 ### Hi guys, I'm Guilhem 🤙👌
-### 🚀 I started learning to code @ Le Wagon (Ruby On Rails) in April 2022, which was the best decision of my life.
+### 🚀 I started learning to code @ Le Wagon in April 2022, which was the best decision of my life.
 I love coding.
 ### 🚀 Currently working on Next.js & React Native 🔥

 <!--